virteal/l8/README.md

-    .top                -- return top task of sub task .state              -- return state of task, I->[Q|R]*->C/E/D .pause              -- queue step, waiting until task is resumed .waiting            -- true if task waiting while running (ie is queued) .resume             -- resume execution of a task waiting at some step .yield( value )     -- like "pause" but provides a value and returns one
+    .top                -- return top task of sub task .state              -- return state of task, I->[Q|R]*->C/E/D .pause              -- queue step, waiting until task is resumed .paused             -- return true if task is paused .waiting            -- true if task waiting while running (ie is queued) .resume             -- resume execution of a task waiting at some step .yield( value )     -- like "pause" but provides a value and returns one